onfido/onfido-sdk-ui/README.md

   - `documentTypes` (object)

     The list of document types visible to the user can be filtered by using the `documentTypes` option.
 The default value for each document type is `true`.
-If `documentTypes` only includes one document type, users will not see the document selection screen and instead will be taken to the capture screen directly.
+If `documentTypes` only includes one document type, users will not see both the document selection screen and country selection screen and instead will be taken to the capture screen directly.

-  - `skipCountrySelection` (boolean - defaul: `false`)
+  - `showCountrySelection` (boolean - default: `false`)

-    If only one document type is preselected that is not a passport document, the issuing country selection screen can be skipped setting this to `true`
+    If only one document type is preselected that is not a passport document, the issuing country selection screen can still be displayed by setting this to `true`

     ```javascript
     options: {